Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/300_Series/340__MarketPrice__OnStreamPost/ReadMe.txt

-This application demonstrates basic usage of the EMA library for accessing, posting and parsing of MarketPrice data directly directly from and to an OMM Provider application, or to Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing, posting and parsing of MarketPrice data directly directly from and to an OMM Provider application, or to Advanced Distribution Server.

 The 340__MarketPrice__OnStreamPost showcases the usage of on stream posting feature in OMM Consumer.
 It submits OMM Data for the open item and processes